 After the disturbance and disorderly scenes at the time of the boycott of the visit of the Prince of Wales on November 17, 1921, Gandhiji started his historic fast at Mani Bhavan on 19th November 1921 to restore peace in the city of Bombay.
 He broke his fast on November 22, after normalcy was restored in the city.

-The Congress Working Committee met at Mani Bhavan on June 9, 1931.
-On August 1931, Gandhiji went as the sole representative of the Congress to the Round Table Conference in London.
-He returned frustrated to Bombay on December 28, 1931.
-Thereafter, he discussed the situation with the Working Committee of the Congress which met at Mani Bhavan and took the decision to launch civil disobedience for on December 31, 1931.
-Gandhiji was arrested from his tent on the terrace of Mani Bhavan in the morning of January 4, 1932.
-On June 17 and 18, 1934, the Congress Working Committee held its adjourned meeting at Mani Bhavan.
+The Congress Working Committee met here on 9th June 1931 and decided to send Gandhiji as the sole representative of the Congress to the Round Table Conference in London.
+He returned to Bombay full of frustration on 28th December 1931.
+Thereafter, he discussed the situation with the Working Committee of the Congress which met in Mani Bhavan and took the decision on 31st December 1931 to restart Satyagraha.
+Gandhiji was arrested from his tent on the terrace of Mani Bhavan in the small hours of the morning of 4th January 1932.
+A meeting of the Congress Working Committee was held at Mani Bhavan on 17th and 18th June 1934.

 Mani Bhavan is a place where Gandhiji lived and interacted with his colleagues to mould the freedom movement in the image of the cherished ideals of Truth and Non-violence.
 It was from Mani Bhavan that his followers and devotees went forth in the world inspired and charged with a sense of service and sacrifice.
 Even today, Mani Bhavan is a source of inspiration for the lovers of freedom and peace the world over.